-What I liked about this method was that her yearly aspirations included all aspects of her life – career, relationships, home, habits, and her writing.
+What I liked about this method was that the writer’s yearly aspirations included all aspects of her life – career, relationships, home, habits, and her writing.

 I wanted to do the same because it meant that I could value everything that made my life fulfilling equally and feel a sense of momentum overall even if I were to make progress in any one aspect of my life.

 So I got off the sofa and began this exercise of self-discovery.
 Only, my aspirations list for a year would be impossible to accomplish by three people in a decade if I made it without processing the potent mix of guilt, FOMO, and existential crisis in my head.
 It was time for the voices to come to an agreement about who I was.
 In other words, I needed to be brutally honest with myself.